 Getting More Out of This Sunday’s Sermon April 18, 2014

-Over the last few days I have been in numerous meetings where someone was preaching the Bible.
-The messages were delivered by different men with varied styles, but in each sermon I heard the Voice of One far greater than the preacher.
-When someone is preaching the Word of God it is the Spirit of truth that is speaking.
+Over the last few weeks, I have been in numerous meetings where someone was preaching the Bible.
+The messages were delivered by different men with varied styles, but in each sermon, I heard the Voice of One far greater than the preacher.
+When someone preaches the Word of God, the Spirit of truth speaks.
 And there is nothing like hearing His voice.

 I was reminded of this recently when I arrived in another city to preach.
 I was scheduled to speak second after a man who I did not know well.
 Because of travel I came in a few minutes after the meeting had begun and took my seat in the auditorium.
 My mind immediately began to drift toward the message that I planned to bring.

 There is power in one sermon.
-In fact, it is often one word in a sermon that the Lord uses to change everything.
+It is often one word in a sermon that the Lord uses to change everything.
 Fascinating, isn’t it?
 Hundreds of people can gather in an auditorium.
-A man with limited knowledge of the needs can speak God’s Word and suddenly the Holy Spirit is at work.
+A man with limited knowledge of the needs can speak God’s Word, and suddenly, the Holy Spirit is at work.
 He can take one sermon and meet hundreds of needs simultaneously!

 Goads and nails.
 Both are pointed things but their purposes are very different.